debops/debops/docs/ansible/roles/debops.docker_gen/getting-started.rst

        docker run -e NGINX_UPSTREAM=docker_upstream -d ...

-2. Install and start :command:`docker-gen` will will generate :program:`nginx` configuration with all Docker upstreams specified.
+2. Install and start :command:`docker-gen` will generate :program:`nginx` configuration
+   with all Docker upstreams specified.

 3. Install and start :program:`nginx` with templated configuration, and if upstream